From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

 \subsubsection{Lower predicted risk for drain-present, pneumothorax-negative patients}

 We first examined the distribution of predicted pneumothorax probabilities across four test-set subgroups defined by ground-truth pneumothorax status and model-predicted chest-drain status.
 This analysis is primarily qualitative: rather than serving as the main evidence of debiasing, it provides an intuitive view of how the model's predictions shift across clinically relevant subgroups.
 The subgroup of greatest interest is pneumothorax-negative patients predicted to have a chest drain, such as patients undergoing post-treatment follow-up.
-In this subgroup, the baseline model assigned a median predicted pneumothorax probability of 0.55, indicating substantial reliance on the chest-drain shortcut.
+On SIIM-ACR Pneumothorax, the baseline model assigned this subgroup a median predicted pneumothorax probability of 0.55, indicating substantial reliance on the chest-drain shortcut.
 In contrast, the debiased model reduced the median predicted probability to 0.38, moving it below the decision threshold and suggesting less frequent shortcut-driven false alarms.
+A similar directional shift was observed on NIH ChestX-ray14, where the predicted chest-drain labels were expected to be more reliable because they were derived from a same-source drain predictor.
 For pneumothorax-positive patients, predicted probabilities remained broadly high regardless of drain status in both models, indicating that the debiasing strategy left true-positive detection largely unchanged.
-Although the subgroup distributions still overlap, the directional shift in this clinically important subgroup is consistent with the stronger quantitative evidence shown in Panels B and C.
+Although the subgroup distributions still overlap, the directional shift in this clinically important subgroup is consistent with the stronger quantitative evidence from the confound-dependence and false-positive analyses.